Mauritius Hosts a Regional Training Workshop to Strengthen Coral Restoration Efforts in the Face of Climate Change

 3. Knowledge Management: This component aims to foster regional capacity for sustainable reef restoration by facilitating knowledge sharing, training, and community sensitization.

 By equipping stakeholders with advanced tools and techniques, the workshop organized under the regional UNDP project aims to empower them to apply environmental genetics and modern conservation strategies to coral reef ecosystems.
 This capacity-building effort is expected to have far-reaching benefits, enabling participants to generate meaningful conservation outputs and maps, ultimately enhancing the resilience and sustainability of these vital marine environments.
-The benefits of this initiative extends beyond biodiversity protection, helping secure the livelihoods of communities that rely on these critical marine life, ensuring a socio-economic prosperity amongst populations of the Small Island Developing States (SIDS) of Mauritius and Seychelles.
+The benefits of this initiative extend beyond biodiversity protection, helping secure the livelihoods of communities that rely on these critical marine life, ensuring a socio-economic prosperity amongst populations of the Small Island Developing States (SIDS) of Mauritius and Seychelles.